A Peaceful Waterscape

 Further along the road, a Shinto shrine complex is tucked into the landscape at the foot of the forest.
 Here, a number of small shrines are gathered, competing with the forest’s creeping undergrowth.
 Protruding sunlight dapples on the trees and moss-encrusted stones and weather-worn statues expose the age of the place.
 Since it is raised up from the main pathway, the complex offers views across Daishoji’s townscape to the misty ridges on the horizon.

 Beyond the temples district sleepy streets criss-cross one another, some running alongside trickling tributaries of the Daishoji River.
-The atmospheric Enuma Shrine, set back in a quiet corner between river and hillside, has a small but enchanting garden.
+Enuma Shrine, set back in a quiet corner between river and hillside, has a small but enchanting garden.
 A path leading around the back of the main building passes through a charming landscape of shrubbery and mossy stones, over quaint bridges and pebbly trails.

 Connections to The Arts